ACE Functions

 --fix-nulls

 is a boolean value that instructs the server to fix NULL values by comparing values across nodes.
 For example, if you have an issue where a column is not being replicated, you can use this option to fix the NULL values on the target nodes.
 This does not need a source of truth node as it consults the diff file to determine which rows have NULL values.
-However, it should be used for this special case only, and should not be used for other types of data inconsistencies.
+However, it should be used for this special case only, and should not be used for other types of data inconsistencies.--fire-triggers

 ACE table-repair Command Examples